 Sooner or later we all develop minor or sometimes moderate character flaws, they become a part of who we are.
 In truth there is no correct answer how one should turn out, you can be stubborn, but determined at the same time, you can be easy-going, and agreeable, but at times lazy, or you can be a perfectionist but your mild OCD is getting you pretty stressed on a daily basis.
 It really depends on how you are perceived by the others, and how you perceive them.
 However, these are not problems that prevent us from having a normal everyday life and function properly, they are simply indicators that we should work on ourselves.

-Unfortunately, people don’t have identical lives and experiences, and sometimes we are pushed over the edge, which can permanently change how we behave.
+People don’t have identical lives and experiences: Take for instance having fun – while some of us enjoy spending our time online having fun with a Karamba Bonus Code, others might prefer going out.
+We are all different.
+Sometimes, however, we are pushed over the edge, which can permanently change how we behave.
 In other words, there are experiences that cause you to become a drastically different person, and here we will discuss what can be a reason for that to happen.

 Childhood abuse and neglect